Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 For members based in either Wales or Northern Ireland, certain notices will not be required but will be replaced by a similar internal reporting mechanism to the devolved assemblies and so preparation for the issue of notices is still required in practice.

-The Cabinet Office has a dedicated webpage -- Transforming Public Procurement -- which contains information and links to resources which will support your institution and colleagues to prepare.
+The Cabinet Office has a dedicated webpage -- Transforming Public Procurement -- which provides further information and links to resources.
 Members who access our framework agreements or use our consultancy services will be supported through this process, but the emphasis must be on ownership from the leadership team down, if you are to successfully transition to the provisions of the new Act.

 The key resources available to you now, comprise: